Medical expert of the article

 Treatment of nodular hyperplasia of the adrenal gland

-The main treatment of nodular hyperplasia of the adrenal gland is the surgical removal of the affected adrenal gland.
-Operations with the preservation of the altered adrenal (resection, enucleation, etc.) are recognized as ineffective in view of frequent relapses.
+The main treatment for nodular adrenal hyperplasia is surgical removal of the affected adrenal gland.
+Surgeries that preserve the altered adrenal gland (resection, enucleation, etc.) are considered ineffective due to frequent relapses.

-Treatment of congenital hyperplasia of the adrenal cortex
+Treatment of congenital adrenal hyperplasia

-- children under 2 years old - 25 mg / day;
+- children under 2 years old – 25 mg/day;

-- older children and adults - 50-100 mg / day.
+- for older children and adults – 50-100 mg/day.

 Prevention